 Here are some websites and other resources that can help explore this topic further or that might help with some of the activities.

-- Ministry for the Environment - What is biodiversity?
+- Ministry for the Environment - Government biodiversity work programme

 - Taranaki Regional Council's Backyard Biodiversity – Taiao Taiepa ki Tua (excellent series of videos and links)

 - Attract birds into your garden